Mark Short: Episcopal ministry

 On 10 November 2018, Short was elected as bishop of the Canberra and Goulburn Diocese after a vote (where Short was one of five candidates) of 124 clergy and 175 lay representatives, succeeding Stuart Robinson.
 Short was consecrated bishop and enthroned as Bishop of Canberra and Goulburn in St Saviour's Cathedral on 6 April 2019 by Archbishop of Sydney Glenn Davies.

 As bishop, Short has called on Christians to engage with their neighbourhoods and communities rather than retreating from them.
 Short was one of several bishops who sent pastoral letters to parishes affected by the 2019–20 Australian bushfire season which heavily affected the diocese, expressing his shared grief.

+On 19 July 2025, Short was elected primate of the Anglican Church of Australia.
+He succeeded Geoffrey Smith in the role on 1 November.
+Short is the first non-metropolitan bishop to serve as primate and the first evangelical to hold the post since Marcus Loane of Sydney retired in 1982.

 Personal life

-Short is married to Monica, a lecturer in social work, and has two sons.
-One named Matthew and the other Andrew.
+Short is married to Monica, a lecturer in social work, and has two sons, Matthew and Andrew.